DataDog/trivy/docs/docs/references/configuration/cli/trivy_filesystem.md

       --report string                    specify a compliance report format for the output (all,summary) (default "all") --reset                            remove all caches and database
       --reset-policy-bundle              remove policy bundle
+      --retain-system-installed-files    Retains the files installed by each package in the analysis output when set to true.
       --sbom-sources strings             [EXPERIMENTAL] try to retrieve SBOM from the specified sources (oci,rekor) --scanners strings                 comma-separated list of what security issues to detect (vuln,config,secret,license) (default [vuln,secret])
       --secret-config string             specify a path to config file for secret scanning (default "trivy-secret.yaml")